Mousumi927/Mousumi927/README.md

-# 💫 About Me:
+# 👩🏽‍💼 About Me:
-👋 Hey there, I'm Mousumi Saha, a recent graduate and enthusiastic full-stack developer on a mission to create web applications that tackle real-world challenges.<br><br>🎓 I earned my degree in Finance and Accounts and have 5+ years of work experience in e-commerce, finance, and payment systems.
+👋 Hi, I'm Mousumi Saha, a recent graduate and enthusiastic full-stack developer on a mission to create web applications that tackle real-world challenges.<br><br>🎓 I earned my degree in Finance and Accounts and have 5+ years of work experience in e-commerce, finance, and payment systems.
 After I learned full-stack development using cutting-edge technologies like React, Node, SQL, and MongoDB, I'm passionate about combining both finance and technology and the limitless potential of these two to enhance our daily lives.
 Whether it's crafting user-friendly interfaces or architecting resilient server-side solutions, I thrive on the problem-solving aspects of development.<br><br>🚀 What fuels me is the ever-evolving tech landscape, and I'm thrilled to be a part of this journey of perpetual learning and growth.<br><br>🤝 I'm always up for collaborating with fellow developers and designers to bring inventive and impactful projects to life.
 If you've got an exciting idea or a project that needs a dedicated hand, let's connect and transform it into reality.

 ## 🌐 Socials: